CBV - UpdateView

 Attributes

 Three attributes are required to get the template to render.
-Two we’ve seen before (queryset
+Two we’ve seen before (queryset and template_name).
+The new one we haven’t see before is the fields attribute.

 - fields: specifies what fields from the model or queryset will be displayed on the rendered template.
 You can you set

-if you want to return all of the fields
+fieldsto__all__if you want to return all of the fields

 Example